 Based on changes in the timing and amount of interest rate and foreign currency exchange rate movements and our actual exposures and hedges, actual gains and losses in the future may differ from our historical results.

-Table of Contents ITEM 8.
+ITEM 8.
 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA

 Contents